frnmst/mcmc-comparisons/README.md

 ### Run on a SLURM queue

-The purpose of using SLURM is to run the experiments is a multi node setup:
+The purpose of using SLURM is to run the experiments is a multi node setup

+#### Daemons

+Before continuing you must start the daemons

+    $ cd ./src/slurm
+    # systemctl start slurmd
+    # systemctl start slurmctld
+    # ./run_daemons.sh

+#### Setup

+To set up the experiment

+    $ ln -s frontend_"${experiment_name}".sh frontend.sh

+where, for example, `experiment_name=arithm_sample`.

+#### Running the experiment

 - Go to the slurm directory and run the shell file

       $ cd ./src/slurm && sbatch run_slurm.sh

-- You may also run the test interactively
+- You can also run the test interactively

       $  cd ./src/slurm && ./run_slurm.sh

+#### Configuration file

+A configuration file for SLURM is available at `./src/slurm/slurm.conf`.
+This is the configuration file I use for my setup.

 ## CSV file format